-- Losing his mother at the age of two, he was raised by Shivaji’s mother Jijabai.
+- After Saibai’s death (1659), it is said that he was raised by Shivaji’s mother Jijabai.
 When he was nine years of age, he was sent to live as a political hostage at the palace of Raja Jai Singh I of Amber.
 Shivaji had to do this as surety that he would comply with the Treaty of Purandar he signed with the Mughals in 1665.

 - Sambhaji was thus a Mansabdar of the Mughals.
 In 1666, Shivaji and Sambhaji presented themselves at the court of the Mughal Emperor Aurangzeb.
 Aurangzeb put the duo under house arrest.
 Two months later, father and son escaped.

 - Both sides reconciled following which there was a brief period of friendship between 1666 and 1670.
 During this period, Sambhaji fought alongside his father to support the Mughals against the Bijapur Sultan.